aditya-an1l/aditya-an1l/README.md

 - 👋 Hi, I’m @aditya-an1l
-- 👀 I’m interested in Artificial Intelligence, and creating stuffs that help people
+- 👀 I’m interested in Artificial Intelligence, Science and Technology
-- 🌱 I’m currently learning to make a positive impact on the world
+- 🌱 I’m currently learning to learn and improve
-- 💞️ I’m looking to collaborate on anything that can help advance humanity*
+- 💞️ I’m looking to collaborate on anything that can help the community in a positive way
 - 📫 Reach out to me at my email: aditya.anil.productions@gmail.com

-*in a positive way

 <!---
 aditya-an1l/aditya-an1l is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.